craftcms/shopify/README.md

 Products have a `shopifyStatus` property that contains either 'active', 'draft', or 'archived'.
 This can only be updated from the Shopify CP.

-Products have a status of either 'live', 'pending', or 'disabled'.
+Products have a status of either 'live', 'shopifyDraft', 'shopifyArchived', or 'disabled'.

 - `live` - The product is `active` in your Shopify store and `enabled` in the Product edit page.
+- `shopifyDraft` - The product is `draft` in your Shopify store and `enabled` in the Product edit page.
-- `pending` - The product is `draft` or `archived` in your Shopify store and `enabled` in the Product edit page.
+- `shopifyArchived` - The product is `archived` in your Shopify store and `enabled` in the Product edit page.
-- `disabled` - The product is any status in your Shopify store but `disabled` on the Product edit page.
+- `disabled` - The product is *any* status in your Shopify store but `disabled` on the Product edit page.

 ## Product Element Queries